Old House Plumbing Problems: What to Expect and How to Fix Them

 Structural and Fire Risk From Hidden Leaks

 Old pipes under pressure don't fail gracefully.
 Pinhole leaks and burst sections can remain hidden for months or years, silently rotting floor joists, drywall, and subfloors.
-Prolonged moisture exposure also creates a mold and mildew risk and, if water reaches electrical systems, a potential fire hazard.
+Prolonged moisture exposure also creates a mold and mildew risk, and if water reaches electrical systems, it can become a fire hazard.
+See our burst pipe repair guide for emergency steps.

 Find Trusted & Licensed Plumbers in Ohio